zenml-io/zenml/examples/hyperparameter_tuning/README.md

 with the same name in ZenML pipelines is not possible.

 The `connect` method utilizes the parameters defined in the pipeline constructor to connect the steps together, without having to rely on the step list or dictionary given as the method arguments.
-For instance, in `HyperParameterTuning` pipeline, the `connect` method uses the list of tuples of steps, containing the split_validation, train and evaluate steps for each hyperparameter configuration.
+For instance, in the `HyperParameterTuning` pipeline, the `connect` method uses the list of tuples of steps, containing the split_validation, train and evaluate steps for each hyperparameter configuration.